-3. Scope of our services a.
-Our audit objectives
+3. Scope of our services

-As the TTC's auditor, our primary responsibility is to form and express an opinion on the TTC's consolidated financial statements as at December 31, 2011 prepared in accordance with Canadian GAAP (for the Public Sector).
-The consolidated financial statements are prepared by management with the oversight of those charged with governance (Audit Committee).
+As the TTC's auditor, our primary responsibility is to form and express an opinion on the TTC's consolidated financial statements, the TCTI's consolidated financial statements and the financial statements of the TTCIC as at December 31, 2012 prepared in accordance with Canadian generally accepted accounting principles for the Public Sector.
+The financial statements for each of these entities are prepared by management with the oversight of those charged with governance (the Audit Committee).

-An audit of the consolidated financial statements does not relieve management or the Audit Committee of its responsibilities.
-We will conduct our audit in accordance with Canadian Auditing Standards.
+An audit of the financial statements does not relieve management or the Audit Committee of its responsibilities.
+We will conduct our audit in accordance with Canadian GAAS.
 Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance whether the financial statements are free from material misstatement.

 In addition, we are committed to being a trusted advisor to management and to the Audit Committee.
 Where appropriate, we will discuss significant developments in public sector accounting and provide management with our views and insights.
-Also we will advise management of other services we feel could be helpful-at all times staying within the realms of our independence rules.
+Also we will advise management of other services we feel could be helpful - at all times staying within the realms of our independence rules.